oguzgelal/reclare/docs/Motivation.md

 #### Logic in State Management

 Modern state management libraries focuses on one thing and one thing only, managing the application state; the logic behind the scenes is [usually overlooked](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent).
 It makes sense in the context of state management as it is today, because libraries tends to solve one problem at a time; however, **state management and business logic should not be seen as two different entities**.
 Granted there needs to be a separation between the two, as the impurities and effects of logic should be kept away from the management of the state.
-But they functionally belong to each other, so they should coexist and be operated under the same command channel. **This approach brings the same predictability to the logic that it does to the state**, making it easier to reason with, follow, understand and test the code.
+But functionally, they belong to each other, so they should coexist and be operated under the same command channel. **This approach brings a similar predictability to the logic that it does to the state**, making it easier to reason with, follow, understand and test the code.
 There was a need for a library that will dictate this lifecycle; handle logic and manage the state together but separately, maintaining all the best practices of state management that we've all seen by now.
 This is where Reclare steps in.

-#### Code fragmentation
+#### Code Structure and Fragmentation

-> There's no single clear answer to exactly what pieces of logic should go in a reducer or an action creator.

-As mentioned in Redux documentation, there is no straight away answer to where business logic should reside within the application.
-But I believe there is more to the question of "where should it go".
+On a typical front-end codebase, there are many different types of "entities" that needs to be organised.
+For instance, in a typical react + redux + redux-saga codebase you would probably have `containers`, `components`, `actions`, `reducers`, `types`, `selectors`, `sagas`, `services` and possibly others depending on the selection of libraries.
+[Dan Abramov](https://github.com/gaearon) mentions in his article [You might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367):

+> People often choose Redux before they need it.
+“What if our app doesn’t scale without it?”
+Later, developers frown at the indirection Redux introduced to their code.
+“Why do I have to touch three files to get a simple feature working?”
+Why indeed!

+And he is right, you shouldn't have to touch three different files to work on a single functionality.
+In fact, things that functionally belong together should not be fragmented into different entities, and should be grouped together.

+Reclare has a two-step solution attempt to solve the code fragmentation issue.
+First step is the declarations: declarations are bundles that holds state updater functions and logic together.
+Given that they are organised under events, it is ensured that the a reducer and its reaction will functionally be relevant.
+For example, a declarations for the event `login_response_success` would have a reducer that saves user data to the state, and a reaction that triggers a success message and changes the route.
+Both the reducer and reaction belongs to the login process, thus they reside together and work together.

+Second step is the **duck file** approach.
+[Ducks](https://github.com/erikras/ducks-modular-redux) is a proposal by [Erik Rasmussen](https://github.com/erikras) to bundle the shattered pieces of redux together into a single file as an isolated module.
+Reclare follows this approach in its own way, and allows you to bundle your declarations together into a single file.
+More over, it allows you to compose these files so that you can have a parent-child relationship between modules.

 #### Declarativeness